Our goal is to shift the power dynamics through consultation

 September 2010 – December 2012

-We provided technical assistance in the development of NAGPRA Inventories for human remains and associated funerary objects removed from North Dakota, South Dakota, and Wisconsin.
+We provided technical assistance in developing NAGPRA Inventories for human remains and associated funerary objects removed from North Dakota, South Dakota, and Wisconsin.

 April 2003 – June 2019